 Thornton's response to water shortages is based on the four drought stages shown in Table 14.
 Each drought is unique and information from many indicators influence drought declaration10 and the designation of a specific stage.
 However, projected storage capacity on July 1 serves as the main indicator.11 As shown in Figure 12, the drought stages increase in severity as projected July 1 storage levels become less, calling for a higher demand reduction target (more water to be saved) with each elevating stage.
-The Stage 1 moderate shortage promotes efficient and voluntary reduction of water use among all five priorities detailed in Table 2.
-Voluntary programs are designed to increase the community's awareness of shortage conditions and to provide information on ways to reduce water use.
-Stages 2 and 3 entail mandatory restrictions while the Stage 4 exceptional drought, requires rationing to ensure that essential health and safety and revenue needs can be met.
+The Stage 1 moderate shortage promotes efficient and mandatory reduction of water use, in concert with the city's permanent watering rules, among all five priorities detailed in Table 2.
+Stages 1 and 2 entail mandatory restrictions while the Stage 3 exceptional drought, requires rationing to ensure that essential health and safety and revenue needs can be met.